Camp Greenville Culture

 Herbie the Heron

-This is the award given to campers who do the Polar Bear Swim each morning.
+This is the award given to campers who do the Polar Bear plunge in Lake Sudie each morning.

 Early Morning Activities

 Monday-Friday mornings campers can choose different activities to do before breakfast.
-This includes Fog Jog, Polar Bear Plunge, GaGa, and other creative clubs that the counselors plan.
+This includes Polar Bear plunge each morning but then various counselor led energizers throughout the week.

 Breakfast of Champions